zwei4git/US_Price_Change_1980/README.md

 ### Prices Change of Selected Items in the U.S. from 1980

 ## Data Sources
+### All in current dollars without adjustment for inflation
 Median house price: https://fred.stlouisfed.org/series/MSPUS (Median Sales Price of Houses Sold for the United States)